pixelated/pixelated-user-agent/README.md

 *******************
 ```

-As soon as the agent start you will be asked for username, password and the [provider you registered with](https://github.com/pixelated-project/pixelated-user-agent/blob/master/README.md#registering-with-a-provider).
+As soon as the agent starts you will be asked for username, password and the [provider you registered with](https://github.com/pixelated-project/pixelated-user-agent/blob/master/README.md#registering-with-a-provider).

-Then point your browser to [http://localhost:3333](http://localhost:3333) to see it running.
+Now you can see it running on [http://localhost:3333](http://localhost:3333)

-## Getting started as an user
+##Debian package

 For people that just want to try the user agent, we have debian packages available in our [repository](http://packages.pixelated-project.org/debian/).
 To use it you have to add it to your sources list: